gulshairmalik/node-puppeteer-Scrape/README.md

 # Web Scrapping with Node Puppeteer
-A small project to scrape the data from a website using Node.js.
+A project to scrape the data from different websites using Node.js.